JCoreMS/AVDAlerts/UpdateHistory.md

 # Update History

+12/22/22

+- Correct issue with ARM templates due to missing URI for Logic App HTTP action (See Issues for details)

+12/5/22

+- Update FSLogix alerts

 10/20/22

 - Revised deployment to utilize PowerShell vs Blue button in docs due to storage account parameter type.